 Circumpolar around Antarctica

-Nest on cobble beaches; feed in Antarctic currents
+Nest on ice; feed under ice and in surrounding currents

 Order Sphenisciformes (penguins), Family Spheniscidae (penguins)

 Emperor penguins are foraging predators that feed on fishes, squids, and sometimes krill in the cold, productive currents around Antarctica.
 Scientists have demonstrated that these penguins can dive to depths of at least 1700 feet (500 m) in search of food.
 Though they feed in the open ocean, emperor penguins nest on the ice surface.
 This penguin is the only species that nests during the winter, and its nesting cycle is fascinating.
 After mating, the female lays a single, large egg that the male will incubate it until it hatches.
 The transfer of the egg from the female to the male can be difficult, and some couples drop it.
 Even if the egg survives being dropped, it will quickly freeze to death, as the penguins have little means to pick it back up.
 As soon as the egg is safely with the male, the female heads to the open ocean to feed.
 The male keeps the egg on top of his feet, covered with a blanket of feathers, skin, and fat for two months in the dead of winter.
 During this time, he does not feed and huddles with other nearby males to conserve body heat.
 Temperatures may reach -40°F (-40°C).